 2.9 Temperature/vacuum/deviation alarm recorders.
-The repair set shall be provided with a temperature, vacuum, and deviation alarm recorder for each zone.
-Each recorder shall have the following features:
+The repair set shall be provided with a temperature, vacuum, and deviation alarm recorder with the following features:

 a.
 Records temperature, vacuum, and deviation alarm messages on one output print.

+b.
 Records temperature from the control thermocouple as monitored at the repair surface and vacuum as monitored at the repair set.

-b.
+c.
 Records alphanumeric characters using commercially available paper and/or ribbons.
 The recorder is easily set and loaded without disassembling the repair set.